PreciousAsh/Googleplaystoreapps/README.md

 - open github web and create a repository
 - Copy and paste repository link into gitbash
 - git push -u origin master

+Step 7.
+Create a new python notebook and name it your classifier